Scalable and Efficient Neural Speech Coding: A Hybrid Design: Evaluation

 \subsubsection{Comparison among the proposed neural codecs}

 In Fig. \ref{fig:box} (a) we see that Model-III's produces decoding results that are much more preferred than both Model-I and Model-II, which are a pure end-to-end model and with the non-trainable legacy LPC module, respectively.
-The advantage is more significant in lower bitrates.
-It is contradictory to the objective scores reported in TABLE \ref{tab:ob_comp} where Model-I often achieved the highest scores.
-It is because Model-III's joint training of the LPC quantization module and NWCs.
-Compared to the deterministic quantization module in the legacy LPC, CQ can assign a different amount of bits to different frames in collaboration with the following NWC module, maximizing the coding efficiency.
-We also note that Model-III's performance stagnates in the high bitrate experiments, suggesting its poor scalability.
-To this end, for the high bitrate experiment, we additionally test Model-IV with two NWC residual coding modules instead of just one.
-Model-IV outperformed Model-II by a large margin, showcasing a transparent quality.
+The advantage is more noticeable in lower bitrates.
+It is contradictory to the objective scores reported in TABLE \ref{tab:ob_comp} where Model-I often achieves the highest scores. \zhenk{Compared to the deterministic quantization component in the legacy LPC in Model-II, LPC module and NWC in Model-III are jointly trained for a frame-wise independent bit allocation, so as to maximize the coding efficiency.} We also note that Model-III's performance stagnates in the high bitrate experiments, suggesting its poor scalability.
+To this end, for the high bitrate experiment, we additionally test Model-IV with two NWC residual coding modules instead of just one. \zhenk{Model-IV outperformed both Model-II and Model-III by a large margin, showcasing a near-transparent quality. }